Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Methods

+Here, $R_t$ and $R_{t+1}$ denote the model forecasts at times $t$ and $t+1$, respectively, and $R_{t+1}^{\text{truth}}$ is the corresponding observed radar volume.
+The weights $\lambda_{\text{adv}}$ and $\lambda_{\text{diff}}$ balance the contribution of the intermediate losses, encouraging the network to learn physically meaningful advection and diffusion operators in addition to accurate end-of-step forecasts.
+Further training details are provided in Supplementary Note~3.1.

-\paragraph{Stage 2: Probabilistic Refinement.} With the parameters of $\boldsymbol{\Theta}$ frozen, we train the probabilistic refinement module.
-Its dual-branch architecture is explicitly designed to generate the structured field ($S_{\mathrm{struct}}$) and residual field ($S_{\mathrm{res}}$) required for our ensemble construction strategy (Equation~\eqref{eq:ensemble_construction}).
-To achieve this, the Structure Generator is trained to learn the distribution of the full ground-truth field, while the Residual Generator learns the distribution of the deterministic forecast error.
-Both are trained on 2D spatial slices to reduce computational cost.
-The training objective for each branch is the standard diffusion model loss, which minimizes the mean squared error between the true and predicted noise $\epsilon$:
+\paragraph{Training the probabilistic refinement module.} In the second stage, we train the probabilistic refinement module $\boldsymbol{\Phi}$ while keeping $\boldsymbol{\Theta}$ fixed.
+Its dual-branch architecture is designed to produce the structured field $S_{\mathrm{struct}}$ and residual field $S_{\mathrm{res}}$ used in the ensemble construction in Eq.~\eqref{eq:ensemble_construction}: the structure branch learns a distribution over full future reflectivity fields, whereas the residual branch learns a distribution over corrections to the deterministic forecast.